iancottam91/RockPaperScis/README.md

 ### Hours of fun

-- DB to store results, could use Mongo or just a simple JSON file might suffice in the API
+- Store results in Local storage

 #### AI